jpcommissaris/rest-your-eyes/README.md

   pip install -r requirements.txt
   ```
 - Allow the app in "focus" mode to make sure you see notifications
+- IMPORTANT: Make sure in system settings, you give this app permission to send banner notifications.
+Enable sound.
+Set "show previews" to "always"

 ## Usage
 1. Clone the repository.